LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 - The tool is filename sensitive and will redownload/re-extract any files with changed names.
 - Some later processes require full CPU usage, mainly conversion with ffmpeg as your antivirus will be very active.
 - Works on Windows and possibly on Linux.
-- I recommend turning off anything you don't need in the settings, I made the tool work as thorough as possible, which is inefficient.
+- I recommend turning off anything you don't need in the settings, I made the tool work as thorough as possible but had little time to tweak it, so it can be inefficient.
 - For any issues or if it fails contact me on Discord: `lostimbecile`
 ---

 **Links:**
 1. [FFmpeg](https://www.gyan.dev/ffmpeg/builds/): Scroll down to release builds and download `ffmpeg-release-full.7z`.
 Essentials may be enough but untested.
 2. [Vgmstream-cli](https://vgmstream.org/): Command-line (64-bit) suffices.
+3. [Google Drive](https://drive.google.com/drive/folders/1NB1TviX8Kc1S2LpBpkWzM2tsq7PMBZbN?usp=sharing): Or you can get everything from here including all the sounds (1st of June 2024).

 ---